jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 enhance the security of their mobile apps.
 We encourage DBIR readers to access these guidelines and more at
+CSAs website.99
-CSAs website.99CSA looks forward to deepening our partnership with industry to further improve the security of our cyberspace.99https:www.csa.gov.sg2024 DBIR Regions77We now draw your attention to the heatmap that is Figure 79\.
+CSA looks forward to deepening our partnership with industry to further improve the security of our cyberspace. the data variety of Internal accounts for 37%, while Secrets is at 24% for
+APAC.
+These data types typically do not appear in the top three spots for the other regions.
+Meanwhile,
+Credentials make up a whopping 69% of compromised data in APAC.
+As we mentioned in the 2023 DBIR, while we frequently have visibility into what data types are stolen, we do not always know the details to explain precisely
+From the
+Cyber Security
+Agency of
+Singapore
+why.
+We do know that regulatory requirements differ from one region to the next and, consequently, this may make some types of data harder to get than others.
+However, it is clear that
+Credentials and Personal data figure prominently in cybercrime regardless of where you are located.
+78
+2024 DBIR Regions
+We now draw your attention to the heatmap that is Figure 79\.
 While it may not be as captivating to look at as the Mona Lisa, it is more useful, for